miikka/karma-demo/README.md

 We do not use Karma's autowatch feature, because it tends to re-run the tests while cljsbuild is still compiling them.
 Instead we set cljsbuild's `:notify-command` to trigger the tests when the build is ready.
 I've tried to play with `autoWatchBatchDelay` option, but it's hard to get right.
+[There's a patch to make it work more nicely](https://github.com/karma-runner/karma/issues/2331), but it has not been released yet (as of 2017-06-13).

 [karma]: http://karma-runner.github.io/
 [doo]: https://github.com/bensu/doo